Do tea and coffee count towards daily water intake? How to stay hydrated in winter

-The days are getting colder and greyer, and we're starting to load up on cups of tea and coffee to help keep us warm and energised throughout the day.
+The days are now colder and greyer, our lips more chapped and our hands and mouths dry, as we load up on cups of tea and coffee to help keep us warm and energised throughout the day.

 How much water should I be drinking?